TheLtWilson/emote-showcase/README.md

 - Stream overlay that displays when an emote has been added, with hopes to support all third-party emote platforms.
 - Ability to display different channel emote types (tier 1, bits, etc.) separately.
+- Showcase the attributed creator of specific emotes.

 ## 🛠️ Development